 It’s also possible to have a fever and experience chills or sweating alongside this oral irritation.

 The first step in determining the cause of your sore tongue and throat is to find (and deter) the cause of the pain itself.
 Move to quit smoking, step up your oral health regimen by brushing after each meal and rinse your mouth daily.
 This type of mouth rinse has a bubbling action that specifically cleans and soothes ulcers and other mouth irritations.
 If your sore throat and tongue are indeed related to oral hygiene, this should eliminate the cause and promote long-term healing.
 Of course, feel free to use non-prescription medications such as lozenges and ibuprofen to reduce swelling in the interim.

 When to See a Doctor

-Most mouth sores and irritations disappear within 14 days.
-But if your sore throat and tongue returns, or if it lasts longer than this period with no sign of clearing, make an appointment with your doctor.
+Most mouth sores and irritations typically disappear within 14 days.
+But if your sore throat and tongue return, or if it lasts longer than this period with no sign of clearing, make an appointment with your doctor.
 Alternatively, sore throats that are exceptionally severe – or bring with it fever of over 101, according to the America Osteopathic Association – might indicate a bacterial infection that requires antibiotic treatment.
 You may also be a candidate for more comprehensive treatments to tonsillitis, swollen glands or a thyroid condition.

 Keep in mind cancers of the head and neck can also cause symptoms such as a sore throat and tongue, but symptoms often persist beyond a few weeks in spite of treatment.
-They may also be accompanied by a hoarseness, coughing, trouble breathing, ear pain or unexpected weight loss, as explained by the University of Michigan Health System.
+They may also be accompanied by hoarseness, coughing, trouble breathing, ear pain or unexpected weight loss, as explained by the University of Michigan Health System.